Banana Walnut Bread Recipe

 - This walnut banana bread is delicious served warm.
 Just cut into slices and spread with butter.
 Or let cool completely and put in ziplock plastic bag to serve later or to freeze.

 What Does It Mean to Sift the Flour?

 New cooks may not understand what it means when a recipe tells you to "sift the dry ingredients."
 There is a special cooking tool called a flour sifter as shown in the picture here.
 Just add the dry ingredients, hold the sifter over a bowl and turn the crank.
 This makes the dry ingredient lighter so they will mix together easier.

 This recipe is an excellent choice to freeze for future enjoyment.
 Make several loaves at one time and keep them in the freezer for a quick treat.
 Follow these tips for successful freezing:

 - Be sure the loaves have cooled completely on a wire rack.

 - Wrap each loaf in aluminum foil or freezer paper.

-- I usually use double protection by wrapping the bread first and them putting it in a plastic bag that is made for use in the freezer.
+- Use double protection by wrapping the bread first and then putting it in a plastic bag that is made for use in the freezer.

 - Breads of this type are best eaten within 3 months.